TTTaevas/osu-api-v2-js/README.md

 async function logUserTopPlayBeatmap(username: string) {
     // Because of how the API server works, it's more convenient to use `osu.API.createAsync()` instead of `new osu.API()`!
-    // In a proper application, you'd use this function as soon as the app starts so you can use that object everywhere const api = await osu.API.createAsync({id: "<client_id>", "<client_secret>"})
+    // In a proper application, you'd use this function as soon as the app starts so you can use that object everywhere
+    // (or if it acts as a user, you'd use this function at the end of the authorization flow) const api = await osu.API.createAsync({id: "<client_id>", "<client_secret>"})

     const user = await api.getUser({username}) // We need to get the id of the user in order to request what we want